Uncategorized

 Specialty-Specific Requirements

-Different medical practices have unique needs your medical building contractor must understand:
+Different medical practices have unique needs that your contractor must understand before construction begins:

-• Dental Offices: Compressed air systems, vacuum systems, nitrous oxide plumbing, lead-lined walls for x-ray rooms
+• Dental offices: Compressed air systems, vacuum systems, nitrous oxide plumbing, and lead-lined walls for X-ray rooms

-• Urgent Care: Trauma bays, imaging rooms with proper shielding, lab areas with specific ventilation
+• Urgent care: Trauma bays, imaging rooms with proper shielding, and lab areas with specific ventilation

-• Surgery Centers: Operating room HVAC with HEPA filtration, sterilization areas, recovery spaces
+• Surgery centers: Operating room HVAC with HEPA filtration, sterilization areas, and recovery spaces

-• Physical Therapy: Open treatment areas, specialized flooring, equipment mounting, high ceilings
+• Physical therapy: Open treatment areas, specialized flooring, equipment mounting points, and high ceilings

 Healthcare Materials That Matter